-Welding is an important process for a number of industries, including the electronics, automotive, aerospace, and medical sectors; in particular the demand for dissimilar metal welding has grown signicantly, as manufacturers search for cheaper, more productive solutions to this increasingly popular manufacturing challenge.
+This is an important process for a number of industries, including the electronics, automotive, aerospace, and medical sectors; in particular, the demand for dissimilar metal welding has grown significantly, as manufacturers search for cheaper, more productive solutions to this increasingly popular manufacturing challenge.

-Nanosecond welding using a fiber laser is a process patented by ourselves and therefore unique to our lasers.
+This welding technique using a fiber laser is a process patented by ourselves and therefore unique to our lasers.
 It enables the laser user to create accurate and effective joins between a wide variety of different metals.

 The process of joining dissimilar metals has long been a challenge for welding and design engineers who have often been told that it’s difficult or that it can’t be done.
 As any metallurgist will tell you, it is the combination of physical properties and metallurgical incompatibility that governs weldability.
 However, there are a lot of potential applications that require such joints, particularly bright metals to steels and aluminum alloys.

-Our unique nanosecond welding process has provided a differentiated mechanism that has proven itself to be extremely capable in joining a wide variety of dissimilar metals (Figure 1).
+Our unique process has provided a differentiated mechanism that has proven itself to be extremely capable in joining a wide variety of dissimilar metals (Figure 1).

 Figure 1: Nanosecond (ns) welding of Aluminium, Stainless Steel, Mild Steel and Copper.